 In the summer holidays I used to spend much of every day at the golf club usually playing golf with other boys or any visitors looking for a game.

-The old Filey GC clubhouse was used up to 2003 when the impressive new clubhouse replaced it.
-It is hard to believe that in those days, in the Forties, the club Professional was not expected to come into the clubhouse and mix socially with the “gentlemen”
+The old Filey GC clubhouse (photo) was used up to 2003 when the impressive new clubhouse replaced it.
+It is hard to believe that in those days, in the Forties, the club Professional was not expected to come into the clubhouse and mix socially with the “gentlemen” members.

 Horse riding in Filey.
-Another favourite occupation in the school holidays in Filey during the Forties was horse riding at the David Burr Riding School whose stables were situated in the middle of the town.
+Another favourite occupation in the school holidays in Filey during the Forties was horse riding at the David Burr Riding School whose stables were situated in a narrow street in the middle of the town.
 Founded by David Burr in 1884, the business apparently started with two landaus (carriages) that stood at the top of Crescent Hill and were available for hire by the wealthy visitors staying at the Royal Crescent Hotel.

-Over the years many well known people had ridden at Burr’s including Amy Johnson, Barbara Hutton, Robert Harrison, the families of Gamages (the London Store), David Brown (of David Brown Tractors and Aston Martin), the Terry’s chocolate family, Owbridges of Lung Tonic fame, Ogdens the jewellers and Freddie Starr, Sooty (or at least Harry Corbett), and Billy Butlin’s offspring, Cherry & her brother (Information taken from Keith D Taylor.
+Over the years many well known people had ridden at Burr’s stables including Amy Johnson, Barbara Hutton, Robert Harrison, the families of Gamages (the London Store), David Brown (of David Brown Tractors and Aston Martin), the Terry’s chocolate family, Owbridges of Lung Tonic fame, Ogdens the jewellers and Freddie Starr, Sooty (or at least Harry Corbett), and Billy Butlin’s offspring, Cherry & her brother (Information taken from Keith D Taylor.
 “Looking at Filey”)

 The Royal Crescent Hotel was built in 1850.
 The expansion of the “new” town with the development of the Crescent in the period from 1830 to 1859 brought the wealthy to Filey and they both holidayed and settled here.